joshuandwilliams/CDAScorer/docs/_pages/tutorial.md

 1. ```-s```: The source folder containing the TIFF images.
 Defaults to "."
 2. ```-f```: The CSV file to contain the recorded data.
 If it does not exist, it will be created.
 Defaults to "cdata.csv"
 3. ```-n```: The number of CDAs per leaf.
 Defaults to 8.
 4. ```-t```: Defaults to False, but if ```-t True``` supplied, will run the package on an example image.
+This can be done automatically by running ```cdascorer-test```

-#### Recording coordinates and scores with the OpenCV interface:
+#### Recording coordinates and scores:

-The command line will guide you through using the program, so please watch the output there.

-Upon running the program, the first image will be displayed, with a request for the user to input the number of rows and columns.
-The user should input first the number of rows by pressing a key between 1 and 9, and then the same for the columns.
+Upon running the program, the first image will be displayed.
+The user should input the number of rows and columns for that image into the entry boxes and press the "Submit" button.

 ![Input_Row_Col](./images/Input_Row_Col.png)

-The program will then append the scoring key to the bottom of that image, as well as the metadata corresponding to the first CDA at the top.
+The program will then append the scoring key to the bottom of that image, and the row, column, and position of the current CDA will appear in the left panel.

 ![Record_Coords_Score](./images/Record_Coords_Score.png)

-Using the metadata, identify the corresponding CDA, drag a box around it, and hit enter.
-This will record the coordinates of that CDA.
+Using the metadata, identify the corresponding CDA.
+Left click and drag to draw a bounding box around that CDA.
+The box can simply be re-drawn if it is incorrect.

-Next, input a score between 0 and 6 corresponding to that CDA.
+Then, in the right panel, click the score for that CDA.

-The metadata at the top of the image will update, and the process of recording coordinates and scores can be repeated for the next CDA.
+The metadata at the left panel will update, and the process of recording coordinates and scores can be repeated for the next CDA.

 #### What if there are missing CDAs or leaves?

 Sometimes leaves will be damaged, resulting in regions being unintelligible, or just being removed from the image altogether.

-If the metadata at the top of the OpenCV window doesn't match anything on the screen, non-existent CDAs and leaves can be skipped.

-During the coordinate collecting stage, instead of dragging a box, instead press "ESC" to exit the OpenCV selectROI tool.

-Then, to skip to the next CDA, press "s", or to skip to position 1 of the next leaf, press "l".
+Non-existent CDAs and leaves can be skipped by pressing the "Next" or "Skip Leaf" buttons in the left pane of the scoring window.

+#### What if I made a mistake and want to go back?

+If you wish to redo a previous score, press the "Prev" button in the left pane of the scoring window, which will return to the last data entry.

+When you input new coordinate and score values, they will overwrite the previously existing data for that CDA.

 #### Exiting the program.

-At any stage of the program, the user can press "ESC" to exit.
-If the user is in the OpenCV selectROI tool, they will have to press "ESC" twice: once to exit selectROI, and once to exit the program.
+If you close the window using the cross in the top left, your current progress will be saved to the output file location and the program will exit.

+If you run the program again on the same output file, it will pick up where you left off.